 The report analyzes the infrastructure to verify that maximum vCPU per host CPU core ratio is below the specified value.
 The default ratio is 8.

 If CPU configuration is not balanced, VMs may not obtain enough processor resources.
-For information on how to measure processor performance, see Microsoft MSDN article.
+For information on how to measure processor performance, see this Microsoft article.